tytydraco/yessleep/out/Broken_by_the_night.md

 Somehow, going three floors didn’t kill me, as it did fellow musical soul Liam Payne recently.
 But when the back of my head hit concrete, it deviated my eyes in a way that makes 3D vision hard (called strabismus), and gave me “Acquired Aphantasia,” which means losing your mind’s eye.
 So, when I close my eyes now, I’m blind — the image of every memory I ever made was erased on impact.
 I can’t picture what anyone looks like, can’t envision the future, can’t lock onto my eyes in the mirror, am not able to absorb written words without saying them, can’t navigate without GPS, and a myriad of ways that shutting off your imagination reshapes you.
 Since I’ve been told my whole life I’m a visual person, losing this part of my brain feels like losing me.

-In more dark humor from fate, Acquired Aphantasia is exceedingly rare, like the MDMA insomnia before it, because rear-occipital brain damage happens far less frequently than frontal-lobe, as with head-on car crashes.
+In more dark humor from fate, like the MDMA insomnia before it, Acquired Aphantasia is exceedingly rare because rear-occipital brain damage happens far less frequently than frontal-lobe, as with sports collisions and head-on car crashes.
 So I’m navigating this new condition, once again, in the dark, literally, flying blind.

 After my fall, the scent of liability attracted hospital lawyers like sharks to blood, who, to cover-up errors, threw the book at me.
 I was strapped to a gurney, sent to a ward, and locked away for 40 days.
 Much of that time on “1:1,” which is like solitary confinement, but with a guard standing at arm's length, 24/7, even in the shower, even in bed.